 Montalcino - Toscana

 The site of L’Aietta was purchased by Francesco’s father, not as a vineyard, but as a place for the family to picnic and the children to play.
-Before that it was grazing lands for sheep.
+It sits at an elevation of almost 2,000 ft and was used as grazing lands for sheep.
 It was only when Francesco came of age that he discovered the hidden treasure on this property: Brunello vines.
 The cellar at L’Aietta is very small, the smallest in Montalcino.
 There isn’t much in the way of equipment or technology, just some tanks and barrels.
 The secret is just having beautiful fruit and passion.
-I don’t make wine for money, I make it because I love making it.
-Francesco ferments the juice from his two vineyards separately in steel tanks and then ages in five or ten hectoliter Slavonian oak casks.
-All the winemaking and farming is done by Francesco by himself, possible due to his extremely small production.
+Francesco doesn't make wine for money, he makes it because he loves it.
+All the winemaking and farming is done by Francesco by himself.